Ormael13/CoCX/classes/classes/Races/README.md

   * fail score (ex. -1, default 0), applied if check function fails
   * min score for this requirement to be applied (ex. "if kitsune score >= 5, give +1 for plain skin")
 * **RacialTier**'s.
 Tier is a milestone on the racial score scale with its own name, bonuses, and requirements.
 They have:
-  * name function (ex. "nine tailed kitsune/kitsune-taur") that generates a displayed racial name for particular body.
+  * name function (ex. "nine-tailed kitsune/kitsune-taur") that generates a displayed racial name for particular body.
   * minimum score (ex.
 16) player has to have to qualify for tier.
   * custom requirements (ex. "have nine tails")
   * buffs (ex. "-35% Strength, +75% Wisdom...") given to qualified player.